Relfos/LunarServer/README.md

 	// either parse the settings from the program args or initialize them manually var settings = ServerSettings.Parse(args);

-	var host = "mycoolwebsite.com";
 	var server = new HTTPServer(log, settings);

-	// instantiate a new site, the third argument is the file path where the public site contents will be found var site = new Site(server, host, "public");
+	// instantiate a new site, the second argument is the file path where the public site contents will be found var site = new Site(server, "public");
 ```

 Add some routes to the site.